Eastwood, Nottinghamshire: Parliamentary constituencies

-The Eastwood wards are in the Ashfield constituency.
-The current MP is Lee Anderson, who was elected in 2019 replacing Gloria De Piero who had been MP for Ashfield since 2010.

-The ward of Greasley is shared between the Ashfield and Broxtowe constituencies.
-The current MP is Darren Henry, who was elected in 2019.
+Eastwood is part of the Broxtowe constituency.
+The current MP is Juliet Campbell, who was elected in 2024.

 Parish councils

 Parish councils include Eastwood Town Council and Greasley Council.

-European Parliament

-Prior to the United Kingdom's departure from the European Union, the Borough of Broxtowe was in the European Parliament East Midlands constituency.
-MEPs were elected by proportional representation and so all East Midlands MEPs shared responsibility for Broxtowe's residents.

 Geography

 Surrounded by gently rolling countryside, Eastwood is 8 miles to the Northwest of the City of Nottingham in Nottinghamshire and close to the county boundary with Derbyshire.

 The area contains coal measures, with shale, mudstone, and sandstone, overlain by yellow clay.
 Alluvial deposits from the River Erewash run roughly north-south.

 The town is centred on Nottingham Road, which runs along a north west-south east ridge.
 This road contains many shops, uphill to the east, it leads to the A610 to Nottingham, the M1 motorway, and Giltbrook Retail Park, which is home to a large IKEA store, and various projected developments (see Future plans).
 At the western end of Eastwood is a gyratory system, consisting of an ancient crossroads converted into a traffic island, around the Sun Inn public house.
 A large Morrisons supermarket is here, and roads lead from the gyratory system north to Brinsley, west to Heanor, and south through Church Street, the location of several listed buildings, into New Eastwood.

 The town is still surrounded by farmed land, woods and fields, and just half a mile (1 km) to the west, the River Erewash forms the boundary between Nottinghamshire and Derbyshire.
 Alongside the river, the Erewash Canal leads to the River Trent.

 A large hill, visible when looking north from the town, is known locally as "dot hill", "dirt hill", or "bum hill."
 This land has been reclaimed from a former slag heap.